 Muesli and yoghurt

 If we are in a rush, we’ll grab muesli, yoghurt and fruit.
 This is usually on travel days, where we pull over to eat for breakfast, or if we are wanting to get going early in the morning.
 It tastes OK, is healthy and has plenty of energy.

-Another well known camping meal is pancakes.
+Another common suggestion on the usual camping breakfast ideas list is pancakes .
 We normally make our own mix these days, but you can use the premixed bottles too.
 They are pretty quick to eat, and if you have them with berries, cream and maple syrup they are delicious too.